ChengdaXu/android-interview-questions/README.md

   - debounce: Returns a flow that mirrors the original flow, but filters out values that are followed by the newer values within the given timeout.
 The latest value is always emitted.
   - flatMapConcat: Transforms elements emitted by the original flow by applying transform, that returns another flow, and then concatenating and flattening these flows.
   - flatMapLatest:	Cancels previous Flow on new emission
-  - buffer: cache intermediate results of a flow
+  - [buffer](https://kotlinlang.org/docs/flow.html#buffering): cache intermediate results of a flow so flow and collector can run in parallel
   - conflate: skip intermediate result.
 Only process the most recent one by dropping emitted values
   - collectLatest: cancel the code in collect block on a new value
 * Terminal operators